 We are now one of 20 BRUs in England funded by the National Institute for Health Research (NIHR) that focus on translational research.
 The Birmingham funding supports people, infrastructure, equipment and running costs allowing a team of scientists to undertake challenging and complex translational research to develop new therapies for liver disease.

 We have appointed a team of translational researchers to work with existing staff and help take these studies forward.
-This team comprises 3 clinical research fellows, 2 senior biomedical scientists, a trials coordinator, a trials statistician, 3 research nurses, a part time clinical senior lecturer, a MRI physicist, as well as technical and administrative staff.
+This team comprises clinical research fellows, senior biomedical scientists, trials coordinators, trials statisticians, research nurses, clinical senior lecturers, an MRI physicist, as well as technical and administrative staff.

 In 2011 we received funding for a further 5 years (April 2012-March 2017)